Curriculum Vitae (recent)

-Gagolewicz P, Andrew RD (2016) Still unidentified: The channel driving spreading depolarization during ischemia.
+Gagolewicz PJ and Andrew RD.
+(2016) Still unidentified: The channel driving spreading depolarization during ischemia.
 Canadian Association for Neuroscience 2016, Toronto, Canada

-El-Kerdawy H, Carr J, Andrew RD (2016) Mechanisms underlying neuronal swelling during acute osmotic or acute ischemic stress.
+El-Kerdawy H, Carr J and Andrew RD.
+(2016) Mechanisms underlying neuronal swelling during acute osmotic or acute ischemic stress.
 Canadian Association for Neuroscience 2016, Toronto, Canada

-Andrew RD (2014) Spreading depolarization strength during ischemia determines higher brain susceptibility and lower brain resistance to acute injury.
-Workshop on Cortical Spreading Depression and Related Neurological Phenomena.
-Toronto, Canada
+Andrew RD.
+(2014) Spreading depolarization strength during ischemia determines higher brain susceptibility and lower brain resistance to acute injury.
+Workshop on Cortical Spreading Depression and Related Neurological

 Andrew RD, Britton R, McQueen SA, Kim D, Jin AY (2013) Could the failing Na+/K+ pump convert to a channel during stroke?
 Soc Neurosci Abstracts 2013

-Andrew RD, Brisson CD (2013) Single neuron properties promote onset of the persistent vegetative state.
+Andrew RD and Brisson CD (2013) Single neuron properties promote onset of the persistent vegetative state.
 Canad Assoc Neurosci 2013.
 Toronto

-Ventura NM, NT Peterson, Tse MY, Wong PG, Jin AY, Andrew RD, Pang SC (2013) Molecular effects of salt-induced hypertension on the development of acute ischemic stroke in the heterozygous ANP+/- gene-disrupted mice.
+Ventura NM, Peterson NY, Tse MY, Wong PG, Jin AY, Andrew RD, Pang SC (2013) Molecular effects of salt-induced hypertension on the development of acute ischemic stroke in the heterozygous ANP+/- gene-disrupted mice.
 Canadian Stroke Congress, Montreal.

 Ventura NM, Peterson NT, Tse MY, Jin AY, Andrew RD, Pang SC.
 (2013) A novel model for ischemic stroke–the ANP gene disrupted (ANP−/−) mouse: molecular effects of hypertension in the development of stroke.
 Exper Biol `13.